ntamares/CS-537-Breweries/README.md

 Upon clicking on one of the breweries,  a window will pop up containing information about that certain breweries
 such as location, types of beer that they carry, and the company motto/logo.

+Additional Folders:
 Breweries Photos folder contains pictures of the breweries, logos, area, etc.

-Data folder contains: .shp, .shx, .dbf, and .csv files
+Data folder contains: .shp, .shx, .dbf, and .csv files.
 Icons folder contains custom icons used in the map.
+Documentaion folder contains documentation files.
+To access documentation for esri/MOJO, go to the directory
+Documentation/MapObjects/javadoc and open up index.html.

 To Run Using Windows Command Prompt:
 Change working directory to \CS-537-Breweries\src